Person of Interest season 3: Writing

 During the season, many critics and analysts noticed parallelisms between the series' premise and Edward Snowden.

 Greg Plageman said that the Machine's location is not the central theme of the season, but what its intentions are, "What is it up to?
 What sort of organism is it becoming?
 And is it expanding beyond the parameters of what even Finch designed?"

 Amy Acker teased her role in the season, "The Machine and Root have a very special connection — at least in her mind.
 So it's either perpetuating her fantasies by calling her or something else."
 She also addressed more scenes with Shaw, saying, "She's so great, I would love to torture her again any day."
 Plageman added that the season would explore mostly Carter and Shaw's pasts.
-On Shaw's role, Plageman deemed her part of the "Groucho Marx School", explaining that she wouldn't work for anyone following her government's betrayal but she would help the team "when she feels like it."
+On Shaw's role, Plageman deemed her part of the "Groucho Marx School", explaining that she would not work for anyone following her government's betrayal but she would help the team "when she feels like it."
 Sarah Shahi commented on her character's past on "Razgovor", "as we were shooting it, I felt like it was a complete and total disaster and I had no idea how it was going to turn out.
 But then after watching it I was very pleased with it."

 Many analysts noticed similarities between the season's airing and Edward Snowden, whose actions drew parallelisms to the series' premise, particularly to an episode in the first season, "No Good Deed".
 Nolan commented, "Occasionally, we've been accused of writing a show that's sort of an apologia for the surveillance state.
 I totally reject that.
 If there's a cynicism to the show, it's in the premise not just that this is inevitable but that it's already happened.
 The science-fiction part of the show is that the Machine is accurate, but the invasion of civil liberties is not imaginary.
 If the legacy of the Second World War was the atomic age, then what might emerge from the war on terror would be artificial intelligence."
 Plageman said, "What's interesting about the revelations coming from Snowden is that there are other characters, other figures — some who work for the FBI or the NSA — who indicated years ago that this was something that was going on.
 Certainly Shane Harris outlined all this in his book The Watchers, going back as far as Admiral Poindexter, so what we'd like to do this year is inform people how long this has actually been going on, through drama and through fiction, but in a way that is actually quite real."
 Actor Kevin Chapman said, "Look at the NSA — they're making us look like a reality show!
 We've been talking about that for three seasons, and it's now just coming to light."